-An honestly free credit score
+An honestly free credit score and report

-For your free credit score, I recommend Credit Karma — a truly free service for checking and monitoring your credit score.
+I recommend Credit Karma — a truly free service for checking and monitoring your credit score.
 (I should disclose that after trying Credit Karma myself, I joined Money Under 30 with their affiliate program, meaning this site earns a small amount for referring new users.
 If you choose to support this site in that way — thanks!)

 For most people, CreditKarma is an ideal way to track your credit score.
 For the credit-obsessed, you may want to get proactive reports if anything on your credit report changes.
 If you’re serious about tracking your credit, consider paying for a credit monitoring service, instead.

-Getting your free credit report
+Getting all three free credit reports

-Once a year, you can download a free copy of each of your three credit reports at annualcreditreport.com.
+You can download a free copy of each of your three credit reports at annualcreditreport.com.
 It’s mandated by law, but this is the only site where you can do this.
 This gets you your credit report—the detailed lists of your credit accounts, debt balances, and payment history — but will NOT show you your credit score, the number lenders use to evaluate your creditworthiness and compare you to other borrowers.

 - Checking your credit will not cause your credit score to go down.